oTree-org/otree-core/docs/app/templates.rst

 Smartphones and tablets
 ~~~~~~~~~~~~~~~~~~~~~~~

-Since pTree uses Bootstrap for its participant interface,
+Since ptree uses Bootstrap for its participant interface,
-your pTree app should work on all major browsers (Chrome/Internet Explorer/Firefox/Safari).
+your ptree app should work on all major browsers (Chrome/Internet Explorer/Firefox/Safari).
 When participants visit on a smartphone or tablet (e.g. iPhone/Android/etc.),
 they should see an appropriately scaled down "mobile friendly" version of the site.
 This will generally not require any effort on your part since Bootstrap does it automatically,